-The term Adrenal Fatigue can in many ways be misleading, because it describes a variety of different states that we reach on the path to adrenal exhaustion.
+The term Adrenal Fatigue can in many ways be misleading, because it describes a variety of different states that you might reach on the path to adrenal exhaustion.
 In fact, most Adrenal Fatigue sufferers thankfully never reach the latter stages of the condition, and often recover fully from stage 1 or stage 2 Adrenal Fatigue without ever being properly diagnosed.

 On this page I’m going to summarize these four discrete stages of Adrenal Fatigue.
 As you will see, the gradual development of adrenal exhaustion is a complex process.